bastian-pnptc/premaster/index.md

         date: anytime
       - title: Stuttgart, Germany
         content: >
-          Startup Autobahn — our most successful platform located in Stuttgart, Germany be part of our Community Management & Communications Team
+          STARTUP AUTOBAHN — our most successful platform located in Stuttgart, Germany.
+Be part of our Community Management & Communications Team
         date: 6 - 7 months
-      - title: Paris, Amsterdam, London, Milan (1 - 2 Offices)
+      - title: Paris, Amsterdam, London, Milan
         content: >
           Interested in a change of scenery and industry?
 Get insights into and support one of our European teams in industry verticals such as Supply Chain and Logistics, Insurtech, Healthtech, Sustainable Fashion, Smart Cities etc.
         date: 2 weeks